Sejabur/EVM-Tokens/README.md

 ## 📖 Backstory & Context

 Having served **100+ clients** across **Fiverr and Upwork** since 2021, these files represent a historical archive of custom-tailored Solidity smart contracts.
-After unfortunately losing access to the primary development drive, these files were successfully recovered from secondary backups.
+After unfortunately losing access to the primary development drive, these few files were successfully recovered from secondary backups.

 > ⚠️ **Disclaimer & Archival Notice**
 > Because these files are recovered from legacy backups, they may not represent the absolute final, production-ready, or bug-free versions deployed on mainnet.
 They are provided "as-is" for educational, reference, and archival purposes.
 Use them in production environments at your own risk.